mlzxy/Zeta/_guide/$scope.md

 ## Utility

+$scope is just a ServerResponse with more useful attributes.

 > $scope.constructor.prototype === http.ServerResponse.prototype

-$scope is just a serverresponse with more useful attributes.

 ### $scope.sendFile